komodojp/tinyld/Readme.md

 ### **Conclusion**

-#### Recommanded
+#### Recommended

 - For **NodeJS**: `TinyLD` or `node-cld` (fast and accurate)
 - For **Browser**: `TinyLD Light` or `franc` (small and decent accuracy)

 #### Not recommended

-- `node-lingua` is just too massive and slow
+- `node-lingua` is just too big and slow
-- `languagedetect` is light but just not accurate enough, really focused on indo-european languages (support kazakh but no chinese, korean or japanese)
+- `languagedetect` is light but just not accurate enough, really focused on indo-european languages (support kazakh but not chinese, korean or japanese)